crhntr/muxt/docs/template_names.md

 # Naming Templates

-`muxt generate` will read your embedded HTML templates and generate/register an [ `http.HandlerFunc`](https://pkg.go.dev/net/http#HandlerFunc) for each template with a name that matches an expected patten.
+`muxt generate` will read your HTML templates and generate/register an [ `http.HandlerFunc`](https://pkg.go.dev/net/http#HandlerFunc) for each template with a name that matches an expected patten.

-If the template name does not match the pattern, it is ignored by muxt.
+If a template name does not match an expected pattern, the template is ignored by `muxt`.

 Since Go 1.22, the standard library route **mu**ltiple**x**er can parse path parameters.